 This is funded with pre-tax dollars, and earnings grow tax-deferred.
 This means that contributions reduce taxable income during the calendar year the contributions are made (or at least prior to the tax filing for the calendar year).
 Income taxes are paid when distributions (withdrawals) are made, usually during retirement years.

-Maximum contribution for the year 2021 is $6,000.
+The maximum contribution for 2021 and 2022 is $6,000.
 An additional $1,000 "catch up" contribution can be made for individuals age 50 or older during the year.
-There are no income limits for traditional IRA contributions; however, there are limits on receiving tax deductions beginning at $66,000 modified adjusted growth income (MAGI) for singles and $105,000 MAGI for those married filing jointly.
+There are no income limits for traditional IRA contributions; however, there are limits on receiving tax deductions beginning at $66,000 modified adjusted growth income (MAGI) for singles and $105,000 MAGI for those married filing jointly in 2021.
+These limits increase to $68,000 for singles and $109,000 for married couples in 2022.

 Designed for self-employed individuals, small-business owners and their employees, a SEP IRA is funded with pre-tax dollars and grows tax-deferred.
 Withdrawals are taxed at 10%, as are traditional IRA distributions.
-Contribution limit is the lesser of the two: 25% of salary or $58,000 in 2021.
+The contribution limit is the lesser of the two: 25% of salary or $58,000 in 2021.
+This increases to $61,000 in 2022.

 These employer-sponsored retirement plans are funded with pre-tax or after-tax (Roth) contributions, which grow tax-deferred until withdrawal after separation of service from the employer.
 Many employers offer matching contributions when employees contribute their own money through payroll deduction.